-Withdrawal is a physical, psychological, and emotional experience that follows after a user stops taking drugs.
+Withdrawal is a physical, psychological, and emotional experience following a user stops taking drugs.
 There are a variety of symptoms that go along with withdrawal, but there are common ones we can discuss.
-Below are several of the most common withdrawal symptoms.

 This puts an extreme toll on your body and can cause fatigue.
-Fatigue can also be caused by sleeplessness, which is another common side effect of withdrawal.
+Fatigue can also be caused by sleeplessness, another common side effect of withdrawal.
 Sleeplessness can occur because the person is detoxing.
-It can also occur because a person suffering from withdrawal can become very anxious, which can derail their sleep schedule and cause exhaustion and sleeplessness.
+It can also occur because a person suffering from withdrawal can become very anxious, derailing their sleep schedule and causing exhaustion and sleeplessness.

 The withdrawal symptoms begin shortly after the body does not get the drug that it craves when it starts craving it.
-The drug does not need to even be fully out of the person’s system for the symptoms of withdrawal to set in.
-Withdrawal can occur before during and after detox but generally ends after the body has detoxified the drug from its system.
+The drug does not need to be fully out of the person’s system for the withdrawal symptoms to set in.
+Withdrawal can occur before, during, and after detox but generally ends after the body has detoxified the drug from its system.

-Cocaine withdrawal tends to set in quite quickly, even before a person has come off of their hi.
+Cocaine withdrawal tends to set in quite quickly, even before a person comes off their high.
 Many people can experience withdrawal while the cocaine is still in their bloodstream.

 Cocaine comedown timelines often look something like this.
 The comedown will occur 24 hours after a cocaine binge and will include the comedown symptoms listed earlier.
-After that, the withdrawal will set in approximately a week after your last use of cocaine.
+After that, the withdrawal will occur approximately a week after your last use of cocaine.
 The withdrawal can last up to 10 weeks.

-During this time you may experience low energy, mood swings, depression, paranoia, drug cravings, difficulty focusing, fatigue, anxiety, and a general feeling of unhappiness with your life.
+During this time, you may experience low energy, mood swings, depression, paranoia, drug cravings, difficulty focusing, fatigue, anxiety, and general unhappiness with your life.

 There are many methods and ways to come down from cocaine and deal with detox and withdrawal safely.
-Many folks believe that they must deal with the comedown from cocaine and the withdrawal symptoms by themselves.
+Unfortunately, many folks believe that they must deal with the comedown and withdrawal symptoms from cocaine by themselves.
 However, that is never truly the case.

 Although cocaine comedowns typically do not have visible symptoms in a person’s physical appearance, it is still incredibly difficult to handle alone.
-Just because a person is not shaking and vomiting as they would with heroin or alcohol withdrawal, they are still dealing with intense symptoms internally and mentally.
+Just because a person is not shaking and vomiting like heroin or alcohol withdrawal, they are still dealing with intense symptoms internally and mentally.

-Because these symptoms can be incredibly challenging mentally, it is important to have a support group with you.
-Although it may feel daunting or impossible, reaching out to your close friends and family and explaining that you have a cocaine addiction that you are trying to break can lead to you gaining an incredible support circle.
+Because these symptoms can be incredibly challenging mentally, having a support group with you is important.
+Although it may feel daunting or impossible, reaching out to your close friends and family and explaining that you have a cocaine addiction that you are trying to break can lead to you gaining a great support circle.

-Telling people that you need help getting clean is the first step to getting clean.
+Telling people that you need help getting clean is the first step.
 They will help you stick to getting clean and will help you through all of the symptoms of withdrawal, detox, and the comedown.
-Make sure that you were communicating with people that you trust, people who will not let you relapse.
+Make sure you communicate with people you trust who will not let you relapse.

-These people will understand that you are dealing with something challenging, and will offer their support. moral support is one of the biggest factors in achieving a drug-free life.
-Many people who try to get drug-free by themselves end up going back to drugs.
-Many people who rely on a support group of friends and family, stay clean.
+These people will understand that you are dealing with something challenging and will offer their support.
+Moral support is one of the biggest factors in achieving a drug-free life.
+Many people who try to get drug-free by themselves return to drugs.
+On the other hand, many people who rely on a support group of friends and family stay clean.

 Another aspect of dealing with comedown or withdrawal symptoms is to stay hydrated.
 Although cocaine comedowns generally do not have physical symptoms like vomiting, you should still drink plenty of water.

 Water is one of the best ways we can clean our bodies.
-It helps to flush out toxins and get rid of unneeded solvents in the body.
+It helps flush out toxins and eliminate unneeded solvents in the body.
 This includes toxins like drugs.
 The more water we drink, the more we flush out of our system.
 This is not to say that you should be drinking gallons of water while detoxing.
 That can lead to water poisoning.
 It is to say that you should make sure you are staying hydrated.